konradszulc/habit-tracker/README.md

 Please Use the following Github Pages link: https://konradszulc.github.io/habit-tracker/ which will work for either Mac or Windows

-if preffered to use locally:
+if preferred to use locally:
 1. Save all files to your local computer/Clone Repository

 ```bash